lokilust/retro-env-can-weather-chan/README.md

 ### End-users

-If you don't intend on doing any development for the project you you need to run the following
+If you don't intend on doing any development for the project you will need to run the following

 ```
 yarn build